Rookout/docs/docs/etl-controller-config.md

 ---

-This page includes configuration reference for the ETL Controller.
+This page includes configuration details for the ETL Controller.

-1. For Kubernetes installations see [Helm Values](#helm-values)
+1. For Kubernetes, see the [Helm Values](#helm-values)
-2. For Docker installations see [Environment Variables](#environment-variables)
+2. For Docker, see the [Environment Variables](#environment-variables)

 ## Helm Values

-Configure the controller [k8s installation](etl-controller-k8s.md) by setting values in the `values.yaml` file or using `--set` in the `helm install` command.
+Configure the controller [k8s installation](etl-controller-installation#kubernetes) by setting values in the `values.yaml` file or using `--set` in the `helm install` command.

 ### Controller Configuration